Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/shader-complex-lit.md

 # Complex Lit Shader

-The Complex Lit Shader inherits the functionality of the Lit shader and adds advanced material features.
+The Complex Lit Shader contains all the functionality of the Lit shader and adds advanced material features.
 Some features in this shader might be considerably more resource-intensive and require [Unity Shader Model 4.5](https://docs.unity3d.com/Manual/SL-ShaderCompileTargets.html) hardware.
-This shader contains the features that are incompatible with the Deferred Rendering Path.
-URP renders the Complex Lit shader using the Forward Rendering Path, and uses the Complex Lit shader as a fallback shader in the Deferred Rendering Path.
+This shader contains features that the Deferred Rendering Path does not support.

+URP renders objects that have the Complex Lit shader using the Forward Rendering Path.
+If the hardware of the target platform does not support features in the Complex Lit shader, URP uses the Lit shader instead.

 ## Using the Complex Lit Shader in the Editor